-Using Prescription Drugs Without a Prescription
+The Substance Abuse Definition May Mean Using Prescription Drugs Without a Prescription

 There are thousands of prescription drugs that individuals can use safely with medical supervision.
 Millions of people around the world use prescription medications legally and safely.
 However, using these drugs without a prescription is a clear sign of prescription drug abuse.

 There are many reasons why it’s dangerous to use prescription drugs without a prescription.
 These drugs are more potent than over-the-counter medications, and they can do damage to certain individuals.
 They can even react poorly with other medications that individuals use.

 It’s also substance abuse if individuals have a prescription for a drug but take it inappropriately.
 This means taking larger doses than the physician prescribes, or taking tablets and pills in a different way than is recommended.
 It also includes getting multiple prescriptions and using more than one at the same time.

 Most illegal drugs are illegal precisely because they’re dangerous.
 Drugs like methamphetamine, cocaine, and heroin are unhealthy and risky.
 Worst of all, they can cause addiction is as little as a single dose.